puskini33/sentiment-analysis-tweets/README.md

 ## Data Preprocessing

 The script for data preprocessing can be found in `src.data.data_preprocessing`.
 The processed .csv files can be found in `data.processed`.
-Stop words, urls, handles, punctuation are removed, the emoji is transformed to a string according to the category it belongs to: EPOS or ENEG.
+Stop words, urls, handles, punctuation are removed, and the emoji is transformed to a string according to the category it belongs to: EPOS or ENEG.
 The valence of the emoji is subjectively set by me.
 I separated positive and negative emojis in 2 lists.
 ![Data_Preprocessed](/images/processed_data.png)
 ## Data Labeling